yujunmjiang/nasm-interactive/README.md

 <img src="https://github.com/yujunmjiang/major-studio-1-fall-20/blob/master/p3_final/document/nasm-final-01.jpg">

 Originally, the whole dataset should be devided by two categories: military or non-military uses.
+The interesting thing is 1/3 data are under a different category called engine.
+In the history, many manufactor has switched their research and development direction from one to another.
+Indeed, it can be changed by time easily and that is why we can see a big number of aircrafts in military before WWI and WWII.